-When we receive your request for service, we will make a determination whether the item is covered by the DR Horton Limited Warranty, the Ten Year Limited Warranty, and the manufacturer or if it is the homeowner's responsibility.
+When we receive your request for service, we will make a determination whether the D·R·Horton's Limited Warranty, the Ten Year Limited Warranty, the manufacturer's warranty cover the item or if it is the homeowner's responsibility.

 Typically we will inspect the problem so that we have a complete understanding of the request.
 Appointments are available Monday through Friday from 8:00 a.m. to 5:00 p.m.
+You must have a representative present whenever any work is being done on your home.